uhiltner/paper2_paraou/README.md

 I am uploading all files starting from 01/2017, where I was working on the parameterization of the forest model for the Paracou site.

 In binary dump was an error while importing data.
 I removed this, it should work now

+Uploaded file "importData.R": Skript to load/install packages automatically and to import multiple data files into a single data frame.